pnp/custom-learning-office-365/README.md

 Train employees with Microsoft 365 learning pathways, a digital, customizable learning solution that helps customers transform their organization.
 Microsoft 365 learning pathways provides:

 - Comprehensive end user training content: product and scenario-based training, in video and article format
-- Easy to install: Deploy from the [Microsoft 365 look book](https://lookbook.microsoft.com) within minutes and without any coding
+- Easy to install: Deploy from the [SharePoint look book](https://lookbook.microsoft.com) within minutes and without any coding
 - Easily customizable: Hide and show content to align with how you have set up Office 365 in your environment
 - Create your own training playlists: Add your own custom training content and playlists to feature your organization-specific scenarios
 - Always up-to-date content: As Office 365 changes, the Microsoft 365 learning pathways content will be updated.
 Content updates will be made and communicated to customers on a monthly basis